 The Joyful Right Limited is the holding company of Pan-Caribbean Sugar Company Limited ("PCSC") which has operated the three sugar estates, namely Bernard Lodge Sugar Estate, Monymusk Sugar Estate and Frome Sugar Estate and two sugar factories, namely Monymusk Sugar Fatory and Frome Sugar Factory in Jamaica since 15th August 2011, a 70% indirectly owned subsidiary of the Company, together called "Joyful Right Group".
-Due to the severe business environment for the sugar cane growing and sugar manufacturing business in Jamaica, the Group has suspended certain agricultural and factory operations that are under serious loss since June 2016, which include two sugar estates of Bernard Lodge Sugar Estate and Monymusk Sugar Estate as well as one sugar factory of Monymusk Sugar Factory.
+Due to the severe business environment for the sugar cane growing and sugar manufacturing business in Jamaica, the Group has suspended certain agricultural and factory operations that are under serious loss since June 2016, which include two sugar Factory.
 Joyful Right Group resumed the operation of Monymusk Sugar Factory in year 2018 and suspended again the operation in year 2019 and continues to operate the Frome Sugar Estate and Frome Sugar Factory.
 The following analysis of sugar cane growing and sugar manufacturing business in Jamaica is based on Joyful Right Group.

-For the revenue, Joyful Right Group recorded an increase in revenue of approximately J\$0.4 billion to approximately J\$2.6 billion (approximately HK\$135.6 million) (2020: approximately J\$2.2 billion (approximately HK\$118.5 million)).
+For the revenue, Joyful Right Group recorded an increase in revenue of approximately J\$0.2 billion to approximately J\$2.8 billion (approximately HK\$142.8 million) (2021: approximately J\$2.6 billion (approximately HK\$135.6 million)).